sugoiidesu/sshijacking/ssTools/botbrowser/rust/README.md

-# browser bot with ruby
+# browser bot with rust

 require